fasiha/curtiz/README.md

 ```
 Curtiz should invite you to learn the following bit of Japanese vocabulary:

-#### ◊!vocab かいしゃ: office: 会社
+#### ◊sent かいしゃ :: office :: 会社

-So.
-Curtiz looked through this Markdown file for a header block—a line starting with one or more `#`s—followed by a `◊` symbol (a lozenge, with much admiration towards [Pollen](https://docs.racket-lang.org/pollen/pollen-command-syntax.html#%28part._the-lozenge%29)) and the `vocab` keyword.
-Curtiz expects this to be followed by
+That is, Curtiz will look through this Markdown file for a header block—a line starting with one or more `#`s—containing
+- the `◊` symbol,
+- the `sent` keyword,
-1. some text indicating pronunciation (probably some hiragana or katakana, though you can put whatever you want)
+- a reading (likely in hiragana, though you can make it whatever you want),
-2. a translation that it can use to prompt you for this pronunciation, and
-3. optionally some kanji (which it will also show you when asking you for the pronunciation).
+- a translation, and
+- a written form (all the kanji you want).

+> ◊ is a lozenge.
+On macOS US English keyboard, it is `option-shift-v`; on other operating systems and phones, I set up an auto-converter that translates something like "loz" to ◊.
+I use this symbol with much admiration for [Pollen](https://docs.racket-lang.org/pollen/pollen-command-syntax.html#%28part._the-lozenge%29).

 If you actually ran the command above, you might notice that Curtiz has modified your copy of this README.md.
 It has added a Markdown bullet under the header above, something like `- ◊Ebisu1 `, followed by a date and several numbers.
 [Ebisu](https://fasiha.github.io/ebisu/) is the statistical scheduler that Curtiz uses to know what flashcards to review and when; the numbers are Ebisu "models" that track your memory of this flashcard (the reading, translation, and kanji are all separate "flashcards").

 > (If you don't yet know hiragana, head on over to [Naurvir's Memrise Hiragana course](https://www.memrise.com/course/43833/hiragana-2/) and you'll have it in a couple of days.
-Seriously, don't delay: Memrise's emphasis on visual mnemonics make it child's play to memorize the hiragana and [katakana](https://www.memrise.com/course/43875/katakana-2/).)
+Seriously, don't delay: Memrise's emphasis on visual mnemonics make it child's play to memorize the hiragana and [katakana](https://www.memrise.com/course/43875/katakana-2/).
+(Though, it's better to learn the katakana *from* the hiragana, instead of learning both from English or your native language.
+Try to find a course that teaches katakana from the hiragana.))

-> (Though I plan to add functionality for Curtiz to quiz you on kanji handwriting, it doesn't currently ask for anything other than the reading (pronunciation), not even the kanji or translation as multiple-choice, because picking out the correct kanji from a list is basically the same as practicing kanji-to-reading.)

 You can ask Curtiz to `quiz` you on what you just learned by running the following:
 ```
 $ node curtiz.js quiz README.md
 ```
-If you hit Control-C, Curtiz will exit without doing anything, but otherwise, it will update the Ebisu numbers based on whether or not you successfully typed in "かいしゃ" as the reading for "office/会社".
+If you hit Control-C, Curtiz will exit without doing anything, but otherwise, it will update the Ebisu numbers based on whether or not you successfully typed in "かいしゃ" as the reading for "会社".
+(Note it doesn't show you the translation.
+I'm open to changing this.)

-You may also have noticed that Ebisu added several lines to the following region of the file.
-Let's talk about sentences.

-### Sentences
-Assuming you have the requisite Japanese linguistic parsers and you have run one of the Curtiz commands above, you will see the following list of bullets *underneath* the following section block:
-- ◊morpheme 山田	ヤマダ	ヤマダ	ヤマダ	noun-proper-name-surname
-- ◊morpheme は	ワ	ハ	は	particle-binding
-- ◊morpheme 先生	センセー	センセイ	先生	noun-common-general
-- ◊morpheme に	ニ	ニ	に	particle-case
-- ◊morpheme ほめ	ホメ	ホメル	褒める	verb-general	shimoichidan_verb_e_row-ma_column	irrealis-general
-- ◊morpheme られ	ラレ	ラレル	られる	auxiliary_verb	auxiliary-reru	continuative-general
-- ◊morpheme た	タ	タ	た	auxiliary_verb	auxiliary-ta	conclusive-general
-- ◊morpheme 。			。	supplementary_symbol-period
-- ◊bunsetsu 山田は :: 先生に :: ほめられた。
-- ◊particle は
-- ◊particle に
-- ◊conjugated ほめられた。
+Ebisu can also help you learn and practice longer sentences.
+Here's an example that shows you all the things you can do.

-#### ◊!sent 山田は先生にほめられた。 :: Yamada was praised by the teacher.
+#### ◊sent やまだはせんせいにほめられた :: Yamada was praised by the ninja. :: 山田はにんじゃにほめられた。

-Note how `◊sent` is the Curtiz keyword indicating sentence, and how it added extra information on bullets under the header, prefacing each bullet with a lozenge plus a keyword it understands.
-This is a core "feature" of Curtiz: rather than an external database, your human-editable Markdown file is its only database.
-(I do plan on integrating it with Git, to track reviews, but that is not necessary for learning and quizzing.
-Markdown + Curtiz is all you need.)
+- ◊related ほめる :: to praise :: 褒める
+- ◊related やまだ :: (proper name) :: 山田
+- ◊cloze conjugated められた
+- ◊cloze particle は
+- ◊cloze particle ゃ[に]ほ

+If a Curtiz header is followed immediately by a list of lozenge keywords, as above, Curtiz will understand that you want to tell it more about this sentence.
+Here are the three kinds of extra information you can give it:
+- related words, via `◊related`, following the same format of (1) reading, (2) translation, (3) *optional* written form.
+I use these to practice kanji→reading (or translation→reading, in the absence of a written form) of words that are related to the sentence.
+- Conjugated phrases via `◊cloze conjugated`, followed by the text of the conjugations, and similarly,
+- particles via `◊cloze partice`.

+For the latter two, if there is ambiguity about which part of the sentence represents the conjugated phrase or particle, you can provide some context, as in the last line above: "◊cloze particle ゃ[に]ほ" means "the particle is に, specifically the に in the sentence flanked by ゃ and ほ, and not the に in にんじゃ".
+Curtiz will warn you if these clozed phrases are ambiguous, so don't worry.

+> I call these "clozes" because cloze-deletion is a fancy word for "fill-in-the-blanks".

 So if you run `node curtiz.js learn README.md` again, Curtiz will invite you to learn the above sentence.
-Specifically you have to memorize
-1. the way the two particles, は and に are being used, as well as
-2. the conjugation of the verb, "ほめられた".

-When you ask Curtiz to quiz you, via `node curtiz.js quiz README.md`, it will likely ask you about the "office" vocabulary you learned above, but if you rerun the quiz command, it will ask you to reproduce either the particles or the conjugations in the sentence, via fill-in-the-blanks.
+When you ask Curtiz to quiz you, via `node curtiz.js quiz README.md`, it will ask you about the "office" vocabulary you learned first.
+After answering this and rerunning this command, it will ask you for
+- the full reading of the sentence,
+- the reading of one of the related words (the reading of 褒める or 山田),
+- the conjugated phrase "められた" via fill-in-the-blanks, *or*
+- one of the particles (は or に), also via fill-in-the-blanks.

 As far as command-line tools go, Curtiz won't win any awards, but I have sought to make it ergonomic to fill in blanks, out of order if you prefer, etc.

+If you have MeCab and J.DepP installed, you can leave off the reading, i.e., the above sentence's header block could be "◊sent :: Yamada was praised by the ninja. :: 山田はにんじゃにほめられた。" and after either `learn`ing or `quiz`ing, Curtiz will update the reading section before the first `::` separator.
+You could have left off the `◊cloze` lines and MeCab and J.DepP will also automatically populated them by analyzing the sentence for conjugated phrases and particles—I'd recommend checking these because sometimes these automatic tools do make mistakes.
+Don't worry, it won't overwrite any blocks that you've already learned.

+And if Curtiz does eat your homework, it always saves a backup, with the `.bak` extension.

+> Extra bonus feature: another way to ask Curtiz to parse the sentence is to add a `- ◊pleaseParse` bullet with the rest of the bullets.

 ## Name
 The name comes from Arakawa Hiromi's legendary manga, *Fullmetal Alchemist*, where Curtis Izumi is the powerful alchemist who took in the Elric brothers and taught them alchemy.
 The artist has said that this is her favorite scene: